We are committed to protecting your personal information and being transparent about the data we hold about you (“personal data”).

 8.4.
 You are responsible for keeping your password and user details confidential.
 We will not ask you for your password.

 9.1.
-We will process personal data for as long as necessary to fulfil the purpose we collected it for, including the purpose of legal, accounting and reporting requirements, and for as long as necessary for the prevention and detection of criminal activity.
-The period for which we process and store the personal data for varies depending on the use you make of the sites and services we offer.
-Where you register an account or subscribe for our services we will retain your personal data for as long as your account is live or as necessary to continue to provide you with our services and for a further period thereafter to enable us to satisfy our legal, accounting and reporting requirements.
+We will process personal data for as long as necessary to fulfil the purpose we collected it for, including the definition of legal, accounting and reporting requirements, and for as long as needed for preventing and detecting criminal activity.
+The period we process and store personal data varies depending on your use of our sites and services.
+Where you register an account or subscribe to our services, we will retain your personal data for as long as your account is live or as necessary to continue to provide you with our services and for a further period thereafter to enable us to satisfy our legal, accounting and reporting requirements.

 9.3.
-In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice.
+In some circumstances, we may anonymize your personal data (so that it can no longer be associated with you) for research or statistical purposes.
+We may use this information indefinitely without further notice.

-Right of portability – in certain circumstances you have the right to have the data we hold about you transferred to another organisation;
+Right of portability – In certain circumstances, you have the right to have the data we hold about you transferred to another organization;

 Right to object – You have the right to object to certain types of processing, such as direct marketing, automated processing or profiling;